djalbat/yapp/README.md

 Yapp is a fully fledged pretty printer and text editor.
 It has a powerful lexer and parser under the hood, and can process content after parsing in order to refine its appearance still further.
 The result is an experience that rivals the best open source and commercial editors.

 Yapp is fully configurable.
 You can style it overall or target specific syntaxes.
 Yapp's plugin architecture also makes it easy to support additional languages.
-Yapp also supports [FiraCode](https://github.com/tonsky/FiraCode).
-See the dedicated section below for more details.
+Yapp additionally supports [Fira Code](https://github.com/tonsky/FiraCode), see the dedicated section below for more details.

 ## Installation